 1. Assessment takes place in the manner stated in Course Guide.
 If presence or active participation is part of the assessment, this is also stated in the Course Guide/course manual.
-7:13(2)(1) of the WHW
+7:13(2)(I) of the WHW

-FR: right of consent OC: right to be consulted

-2. In situations of force majeure where it is not reasonably possible to take the assessment in the manner described in Course Guide, the examination board may decide to change the manner of assessment.
+- OC: right to be consulted - 2.
+In situations of force majeure where it is not reasonably possible to take the assessment in the manner described in Course Guide, the examination board may decide to change the manner of assessment.
 The condition in this respect is that the learning objectives set must be achieved even with the change of form.

-7:13(2)(l) of the WHW FR: right of consent OC: right to be consulted
+7:13(2)(I) of the WHW